do i have an eating disorder

 It’s also worth speaking to at least one friend or family member about your experiences, whether a parent, close friend or partner.
 They’ll be able to support you through the process and provide somebody to talk to when you’re struggling.

-You can also contact the NEDA (National Eating Disorders Association) by phone, text, or online chat for support.
+You can also contact the NEDA (National Eating Disorders Association) by phone, text or online chat for support.